 Saving money has A LOT of advantages.
 Most of them come from the power of being able to say NO to a lot of things.
 Try this on for size:

 Close your eyes and imagine you have 10 times your salary in a savings account in addition to your retirement savings.

-What do you see, what do you think about?
+What do you see, what do you think about it?

-Sure, you can buy a lot of stuff but the most important thing comes from the fact that you are granted a new perspective of what is possible and a new sense of freedom from your daily life.
-You’re not thinking as you used to (at least I hope not).
+Sure, you can buy a lot of stuff, but the most important thing comes from the fact that you are granted a new perspective of what is possible and a new sense of freedom from your daily life.
+You do not think as you used to (at least I hope not).

 You’re going one step further, beyond the day-to-day.
-This is the most important part of why you should have saved.
+This is the most essential part of why you should have saved.

 Why the level of fuck you is so important

 There are lots of examples of where being poor (or having no savings) means paying more for goods and services.
-Being poor and/or without savings is a tough hole to climb out of:
+Being poor and without savings is a tight hole to climb out of: